cgruver/okd-3.11-install-tutorial/pages/Nginx_Config.md

     mkdir -p /usr/share/nginx/html/repos/{base,centosplus,extras,updates,mariadb,kvm-common,centos-gluster6}

-Now, synch the repositories into the directories we just created:  (This will take a while)
+Now, synch the repositories into the directories we just created:  (This will take a while)  __Note: Ideally there should also be a `-g` flag in the command below that instructs `reposync` to remove packages that fail GPG check.
+However, at the time of writing, the correct GPG keys for Gluster6 are not included.

     LOCAL_REPOS="base centosplus extras updates epel mariadb kvm-common centos-gluster6" for REPO in ${LOCAL_REPOS}
     do
-        reposync -g -l -d -m --repoid=${REPO} --newest-only --download-metadata --download_path=/usr/share/nginx/html/repos/ createrepo /usr/share/nginx/html/repos/${REPO}/
+        reposync -l -d -m --repoid=${REPO} --newest-only --download-metadata --download_path=/usr/share/nginx/html/repos/ createrepo /usr/share/nginx/html/repos/${REPO}/
     done